 Policy Development Process

-The Aboriginal Peoples’ Commission (APC) is actively involved in the Liberal Party’s policy development process.
-The APC drives the development of the Party’s Indigenous platform and so reflects the direction of Indigenous members, including First Nations, Métis and Inuit peoples.
+The Indigenous Peoples’ Commission (APC) is actively involved in the Liberal Party’s policy development process.
+The IPC drives the development of the Party’s Indigenous platform and so reflects the direction of Indigenous members, including First Nations, Métis and Inuit peoples.

 The resolutions presented are the product of the conversations with hundreds of people across the country.
 Thanks to everyone who shared your thoughts and your vision for a way forward.
-We hope these resolutions can be part of the process to building a new relationship, one based on respectful partnership, and mutual respect– the type of relationship as envisaged so long ago.
+We hope these resolutions can be part of the process to building a new relationship, one based on respectful partnership, and mutual respect.

 View a summary of existing policies of the Liberal Party of Canada with respect to Indigenous peoples:

 Indigenous Peoples’ Commission Resolutions Passed at 2016 LPC Biennial Convention: IPC_Passed_PolicyResolutions_2016LPCBiennialConvention

 Indigenous Peoples’ Commission Resolutions Passed at 2014 LPC Biennial Convention: IPC_Passed_PolicyResolutions_2014LPCBiennialConvention